DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 ![Alt text](images/image-2.png)

  >💡Of course, the destination name argument can be whatever you want, as it will be the name of the received file after downlink.
 However, the source file name needs to match to the file on the `data/` folder of the payload container, which is mounted at the `/app/payload` folder in the DPhi Core Software.
+The name of the source files are of course set in the Python script of the Payload Controller, *i.e.* **payload-controller.py**.

 Now head to the **Downlink** Tab and download the files.
 They will download to your browser as any ordinary file would from the web would, as shown below:

 ![](images/downlink.gif)

-Amazing!
 Your payload has successfully integrated software wise with DPhi's Flight Software, congratulations!

 ## Step 6: Automate the Run

 >🐛⚠️ There is currently a bug that does not allow for directly building and uplinking the command sequence file to the core software.
 We are working on it.
 A workaround will be added shortly in the section below.

 But what if you are debugging, and need to perform all of this steps each time you modify the script?
 Doesn't it seem too cumbersome of a task ?
-Well... yes.
+Well, yes.

 **Which is why you can automate all of the steps !**

 The GDS allows you to create a command sequence binary, which is a compiled command sequence file that you can create in the **Sequence** Tab.
 Once this binary is created, we uplink it and execute it, and the software does the rest!
 Let's get started.

 Go to the **Sequence** Tab.
-This is basically an editor for the commands the core software can execute.
+This is basically an editor for the commands the FS can execute.
 Let's recall the steps we previously did to test the payload within FSCompose:

 1. Upload the `Dockerfile.camera` and the `payload-controller.py` files to `/app/payload`.
 2. Upload the updated `docker-compose.yml`, with the new payload controller service, to `/app`.
-2. Build the Docker container by running the *dockerManager.BuildPayload* command.
+3. Build the Docker container by running the *dockerManager.BuildPayload* command.
-3. Start the Docker container by running the *dockerManager.Start* command.
+4. Start the Docker container by running the *dockerManager.Start* command.
-4. Wait more or less 3'30 minutes.
+5. Wait more or less 3'30 minutes.
-5. Downlink the `histogram.png`, `frame.png` and `max_threshold.txt` files.
+6. Downlink the `histogram.png`, `frame.png` and `max_threshold.txt` files.

-So the steps we can automate with a command sequence binary are 3 to 6.
+So the steps we can automate with a command sequence binary are 3 to 6, as steps 1 and 2 are performed by the GDS.
 On the **Sequence** Tab we can code each command as shown below:

 ![Alt text](images/first_comm.png)